kaiwang960112/Self-Cure-Network/README.md

 ## Our manuscript has been accepted by CVPR2020! [link](https://arxiv.org/pdf/2002.10392.pdf)
 ## I really appreciate the contribution from my co-authors: Prof. Yu Qiao, Prof. Xiaojiang Peng, Jianfei Yang and Prof. Shijian Lu

+# Based on our further exploring, SCN can be applied in many other topics.

 # Suppressing Uncertainties for Large-Scale Facial Expression Recognition

                                   Kai Wang, Xiaojiang Peng, Jianfei Yang, Shijian Lu, and Yu Qiao